ChhuongLe/Dropbox-Clone/README.md

 - [x] Add option to rename files
 - [X] Set it to production launch
 - [ ] Add firebase converters
+- [ ] Add option to create folders to house files for better organization
+- [ ] Create shareable links to access files to people not on the app

 <p align="right">(<a href="#readme-top">back to top</a>)</p>